What Is Contact Dermatitis?

 There are two types of contact dermatitis: allergic and irritant.
 They often can appear to be visually identical.

-- Allergic contact dermatitis often results from an immune response to a small, structurally simple, nonprotein molecule.
+- Allergic contact dermatitis often results from an immune response to a small, structurally simple molecule.

-- In order to become allergic to such a substance, one must have had at least one previous exposure that eventually triggers an immune response.
+- In order to become allergic to such a substance, one must have had at least one previous exposure that eventually induces an immune response.

-- When these lymphocytes come in contact with the allergen, they release a variety chemicals that are able either directly or by stimulating other cells produce an itchy dermatitis.
+- When these lymphocytes come in contact with the allergen, they release a variety chemicals that are able to produce an itchy dermatitis.

 - Typically, this sort of reaction occurs only on the skin and requires at least 24 to 48 hours to develop.